ceph/ceph/doc/man/8/mount.ceph.rst

     path to file containing the secret key to use with CephX

 :command:`recover_session=<no|clean>`
-    Set auto reconnect mode in the case where the client is blacklisted.
+    Set auto reconnect mode in the case where the client is blocklisted.
 The available modes are ``no`` and ``clean``.
 The default is ``no``.

-    - ``no``: never attempt to reconnect when client detects that it has been blacklisted.
-Blacklisted clients will not attempt to reconnect and their operations will fail too.
+    - ``no``: never attempt to reconnect when client detects that it has been blocklisted.
+Blocklisted clients will not attempt to reconnect and their operations will fail too.

-    - ``clean``: client reconnects to the Ceph cluster automatically when it detects that it has been blacklisted.
+    - ``clean``: client reconnects to the Ceph cluster automatically when it detects that it has been blocklisted.
 During reconnect, client drops dirty data/metadata, invalidates page caches and writable file handles.
       After reconnect, file locks become stale because the MDS loses track of them.
 If an inode contains any stale file locks, read/write on the inode